mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 ## Feature requests

 Please understand that there are not a lot of people spending a lot of time maintaining unison, and that therefore requests for non-trivial features that would be useful to a tiny number of people are not necessarily a good tradeoff of the usefulness of the request vs the cognitive load of open tickets.
 Therefore, such speculative feature tickets may be closed.
-That said, feature requests that are likely of interest to at least some others are welcome.
+That said, well-articulated feature requests that are likely of interest to at least some others are welcome.

 Please phrase feature requests as "Add ability to do X" or something along those lines.